 "Understand the concepts and methods of business communications and use business technology to develop effective communication skills."

 The Knowledge, Content and Skills requires that a student will:

-"Communicate in a clear, concise, correct and courteous manner on personal and professional levels.
-Demonstrate ability to follow through on written and oral instructions."
+"Communicate in a clear, concise, correct and courteous manner on personal and professional levels."

 Secondary school students need to own their personal brand as early as possible and become their own best brand steward.

-Parents and students can collaborate in the journey and create parity or differentiation of skill set related to their online identities.
+Parents and students can collaborate in the journey and create differentiation of skill set related to their online identities.

 Social media networks have the potential to assist to level the playing field rather than deepen the divide.